givenscj/MCW-High-Performance-Computing/Hands-on lab/HOL step-by step - Big Compute.md

     ![Under Pool status, resamplePool lists five instances.](images/Hands-onlabstep-bystep-BigComputeimages/media/image46.png "Pool status")

 6. This means the VM nodes in the pool are ready for some work.
-Continue with the next task to supply some
+Continue with the next task to supply some work.

 ### Task 2: Create and Run a Job using the Azure Batch Job Template